Xorekkkk/SoftwareHutPreview/README.md

 - Mapster
 - FluentValidation
 - MediatR
+- FLuentAssertions

 To run Modify the connectionstring in appsettings ang go!

 Plans for future:
-- Improve creation of a selectList
-- Add unit test
+- More tests
-- Create a category CRUD
+- Category CRUD
 - Add search, price filter, pictures for products